-- Which design that looks the most trustworthy
+- Which design is most trustworthy?

-- Which design that looks the most modern
+- Which design looks the most modern?

-Step-by-step guide to setting up a preference test in Preely (Questions up front + endpoint)
+Step-by-step guide to setting up a preference test in Preely

-In this one you ask your participants to click on the design they prefer.
+In this one, you ask your participants to click on the design they prefer.

-From the start screen click “Create test”.
-Choose device.
+From the start screen, click “Create test”.